Expand All | Collapse All

 Dr. Farmer holds a bachelor's degree in biology from Texas A&M University, where he also earned his medical degree.
 He completed residency at Wilford Hall Medical Center in the United States Air Force and a fellowship in critical care medicine at St. Louis University and St. Johns Mercy Medical Center.

-As of January 2017, Dr. Farmer reported the following external relationships:
+As of February 2019, Dr. Farmer reported no external relationships.

 Jeffrey F. Barletta, PharmD